open5e/open5e/source/monsters/tome-of-beasts/S/serpopard.rst

 saving throw fails, the creature becomes drenched in musk.
 A creature that enters the area of the cone while the musk persists is saturated automatically.
-A creature saturated in musk is poisoned.
-In addition, every creature that starts its turn within 5 feet of a saturated creature must make a successful DC 15 Constitution saving throw or be poisoned until the start of its next turn.
+A creature saturated in musk is :ref:`srd:poisoned`.
+In addition, every creature that starts its turn within 5 feet of a saturated creature must make a successful DC 15 Constitution saving throw or be :ref:`srd:poisoned` until the start of its next turn.
 Serpopard musk (and the poisoning) wear off naturally in 1d4 hours.
 A saturated creature can end the effect early by spending 20 minutes thoroughly washing itself, its